bsv-blockchain/gitbook-poc-solutions/onboardings/onboarding-catalog/bsv-apps/UHRP Storage.md

 # 🗄️ UHRP Storage Guide

 Welcome to the UHRP Storage onboarding!
 Here you’ll learn how to securely store and validate data on BSV Blockchain using the [UHRP Storage app](https://uhrp-ui.bapp.dev/), following the UHRP protocol ([specification](https://bsv.brc.dev/overlays/0026)).

 ---

 ## 🌐 What is UHRP?

 **UHRP (Universal HTTP Resource Protocol)** is a protocol for decentralized, secure, and verifiable file storage on BSV Blockchain.
 It allows you to upload files, generate unique UHRP URLs for access, and ensure data integrity—making your files tamper-proof and always available.

 - **Decentralized:** Files are stored across multiple servers, not just one provider.
 - **Verifiable:** Every file has a unique UHRP URL, which proves its authenticity and integrity.
-- **Compatible:** Works seamlessly with Metanet Desktop for payments and identity.
+- **Compatible:** Works seamlessly with BSV Desktop for payments and identity.

 ---

 ## 🚀 Getting Started with UHRP Storage

-The [UHRP Storage app](https://uhrp-ui.bapp.dev/) is fully compatible with Metanet Desktop.
+The [UHRP Storage app](https://uhrp-ui.bapp.dev/) is fully compatible with BSV Desktop.
 You can upload, download, and manage files using your wallet for secure payments.

 When you access the app, you’ll see the main page:

 ![UHRP Storage Main Page](../../../assets/uhrp-app/uhrp-mainpage.png)

-> **Tip:** Make sure Metanet Desktop is running and connected for seamless integration.
+> **Tip:** Make sure BSV Desktop is running and connected for seamless integration.

 ---